Graph Kernels: A Survey: Experimental Comparison

 \subsection{Graph Classification}

 Classification is perhaps the most frequently encountered machine learning problem.
-In classification, the goal is to learn a mapping from inputs to outputs, given a training set.
+In classification, the goal is to learn a mapping from input objects to their class labels, given a training set.
 When the input objects are graphs, the problem is called \textit{graph classification}.
 More formally, in this setting, we are given a training set $\mathcal{D} = \{ (G_i, y_i)\}_{i=1}^N$ consisting of $N$ graphs along with their class labels.
 The goal is to learn a function $f : \mathcal{G} \rightarrow \mathcal{Y}$, where $\mathcal{G}$ is the input space of graphs and $\mathcal{Y}$ the set of graph labels.
 This function can then be used to assign class labels to new previously unseen graphs, such as those contained in the test set.

 The problem of graph classification has become a popular area of research in recent years because it finds numerous applications in a wide variety of fields.
 Several of these application have already been discussed above.
-For example, graph classification arises in applications which range from predicting the mutagenicity of a chemical compound \cite{swamidass2005kernels}, and predicting the function of a protein given its amino acid sequence \cite{borgwardt2005protein}, to detecting if a software object is infected with malware \cite{wagner2009malware}.
+For example, graph classification arises in applications which range from predicting the mutagenicity of a chemical compound \shortcite{swamidass2005kernels}, and predicting the function of a protein given its amino acid sequence \shortcite{borgwardt2005protein}, to detecting if a software object is infected with malware \shortcite{wagner2009malware}.

-\subsection{Datasets}
+\subsubsection{Datasets}

 We next briefly describe the graph datasets used in our experiments.
 We have considered data from different domains, including chemoinformatics, bioinformatics and social networks.
 All graphs are undirected.
 Furtermore, the graphs contained in the chemoinformatics and bioinformatics datasets are node-labeled, node-attributed or both.
-All datasets are publicly available \cite{KKMMN2016}.
+All datasets are publicly available \shortcite{KKMMN2016}.
 Table~\ref{tab:dataset_statistics} provides a summary of the employed datasets.